 Completing a Training Program

-The Bureau of Labor Statistics notes that prospective wind turbine mechanics in Maine and across the country can start their careers by attending a technical school or community college.
+The Bureau of Labor Statistics notes that prospective wind turbine technicians in Maine and across the country can start their careers by attending a technical school or community college.
 These schools usually provide on-site wind turbines and other equipment that candidates need to practice their skills.

 Building Work Experience